Heavy clashes erupt between Taliban and anti-Taliban group in Afghanistan

-(CNN)Heavy clashes erupted Thursday night around Afghanistan's northern Panjshir Valley between Taliban fighters and an anti-Taliban group, according to a source within the group.
+(CNN)Fighting in Afghanistan's last major holdout against Taliban rule continued through Friday after heavy clashes erupted overnight between Taliban fighters and an anti-Taliban group, according to Taliban sources.

-Panjshir Valley, a mountainous, inaccessible region north of Kabul, is the last major holdout against Taliban rule, and has a long history of resisting the insurgent group.
+Panjshir Valley, a mountainous, inaccessible region north of Kabul, has a long history of resisting the insurgent group.
+In the late 1990s, it was a center of resistance against the Taliban during their rule.

+Now the National Resistance Front (NRF), a multi-ethnic group that includes former Afghan security force members and reportedly numbers in the thousands, has continued the fight against the Taliban following the militants' almost-complete takeover of Afghanistan.

-Sporadic fighting between the Taliban and the National Resistance Front (NRF) has continued for two weeks now.
+Sporadic fighting between the NRF and the Taliban has continued for two weeks now.
 The Taliban have been massing forces in and around Panjshir province in recent weeks, and said on Monday they had captured three districts in the valley.

+An NRF commander in Panjshir Valley said fighting was taking place around the Shatal district of Panjshir.
+The commander said NRF forces had inflicted hundreds of casualties on the Taliban.
+The Taliban denied these claims.

+A Taliban source said the militants attacked Panjshir from multiple directions, including from nearby Parwan province and the northern Badakhshan region.

-The overnight clashes between the Taliban and the National Resistance Front of Afghanistan (NRF) started late Thursday, and were very intense, said the NRF source.
+The overnight clashes between the Taliban and the NRF started late Thursday, and were very intense, said an NRF source.
 "They (Taliban) are using their last power to get in, but clashes are still ongoing," the source added.

 Earlier on Thursday, Fahim Dashti, an NRF spokesperson, said in an audio message that the Taliban lost 40 of their forces in their ongoing attempts to enter Panjshir.
 Ali Nazary, another spokesperson from the group, said Thursday that the Taliban had also lost a number of heavy equipment and weaponry that had been destroyed.